Pick from a range of interesting facts and detailed information about Scotland and the Scottish people.

 More traditional Scottish sports, such as tossing the caber, hammer throwing, tug o’ war and cross-country running, are celebrated at more than 60 Scottish Highland Games events across the country every year.
 Bringing a host of fun for spectators and participants alike, the Highland Games are a major part of Scotland’s summer sporting agenda.

 Sport For All

-The Scottish Government is committed to committed to removing all barriers in anyone's path and encouraging people to take part in sporting activities at all levels.
+The Scottish Government is committed to removing all barriers and encouraging people to take part in sporting activities at all levels.
+Find out more.